Barbara Insley – Chair and Executive Director

 A native of Vancouver, BC, Judy has volunteered her time on a number of boards, including the Canadian Institute for the Blind, BC/Yukon Division.
 She sat on the organization’s finance and governance subcommittees and chaired several high profile fundraising events.
 Judy is a life-long learner currently exploring the impact on cognition and behaviour of rare diseases which are genetically based.

-Leslie Rose – Secretary
+Leslie Rose – Director and Secretary

 Leslie Rose is Senior Legal Counsel in the Corporate Finance Division of BC’s securities regulator.
 She is driven to ensure a fair playing field for everyone in BC’s capital markets.
 In the past 20 years she has developed securities regulations in a number of areas critical to ensuring investor confidence.
 She was instrumental in introducing rules allowing equity crowdfunding by start-up and early stage companies that followed the example set by charitable crowdfunding.
 Leslie was called to the BC Bar in 1995.
 Prior to shifting her career towards regulation, Leslie practiced corporate finance, securities and corporate/commercial law primarily for public companies.